 Update 7/4/2010 - Here’s a photos of the watermelon flag fruit bowl that I made this morning.

-Update 7/5/2010 – I brought this to a party yesterday and it was a big hit!
+Update 7/5/2010 – I brought the American Flag watermelon to a party yesterday and it was a big hit!
 Everyone loved it.

 Update 7/5/2010 – My mom took the cookie cutter star idea and lined a glass serving bowl with the stars arranged in a pattern that would show through the glass.
 Then she filled with the fruit salad.
 She got lots of ooohhs and aaaah from the guests at the 4th of July party that she attended.

 Have a safe and happy 4th of July!

 P.S.
 Usted encontrará las instrucciones en español en la sección de comentarios de esta entrada del blog que uno de mis lectores traducida.

 (You will find the Spanish translation for my directions in the comments section below that one of my readers translated.)

 P.P.S.
 I’d love to see photos of your 4th of July watermelon salad bowl.